 The Japanese Bankers Association is considering a review of as many as 16 banks to confirm that they are following the lobbying group’s guidelines for submitting yen-denominated Tokyo interbank offered rates.

 As many as 15 reference banks may be reviewed for how they submit their euro-yen Tibor rates, said Hisanao Aoki, a spokesman for the association.

 Barclays Plc (BARC) last month was fined 290 million pounds ($453 million) for rigging London interbank rates, prompting authorities in Europe, Asia and the U.S. to broaden inquiries into manipulation of benchmark gauges for borrowing costs.
-Citigroup Inc. (C) and UBS AG (UBSN) in December were ordered by Japanese regulators to suspend some operations after the banks’ staff were found to have attempted to influence Tibor rates.
+Citigroup Inc. (C:US) and UBS AG (UBSN) in December were ordered by Japanese regulators to suspend some operations after the banks’ staff were found to have attempted to influence Tibor rates.

 “There’s growing pressure from Japanese lawmakers on the banking industry to determine and confirm that Tibor has been properly submitted and set without any wrongdoing,” Shinichi Nakamura, a Tokyo-based analyst at SMBC Nikko Securities Inc. “If any bank is found to have attempted manipulation of the rate, it would be a huge problem.”

 The Asahi newspaper reported the Japanese association’s plan earlier today.

 The reference banks, including the lending units of Mitsubishi UFJ Financial Group Inc. (8306), JPMorgan Chase & Co. and Deutsche Bank AG, are responsible for submitting interbank offered rates to the association, which compiles them and sets the benchmark, according to the lobbying group’s website.